-A study of Amish people living in the Midwest, the US, revealed that those without the PAI-1 gene lived about 10 years longer than those with it.
-Those who lacked the PAI-1 gene were less likely to suffer from diseases such as diabetes.
+A study of the Amish, a religious group living in the Midwest, the US, in collaboration with Northwestern University in the U.S., found that people without the PAI-1 gene live about 10 years longer than those who have it.
+People without the PAI-1 gene were less susceptible to diseases such as diabetes.
+This epidemiological study in humans is consistent with the results of experiments in cells and mice.